What Science Says About Exercise And Depression

 • Weight loss, which can reduce the likelihood of other health concerns

-Research published in the journal Brain Plasticity shows that exercise may also help improve neurochemical functioning in the following ways:
+Research published in the journal Brain Plasticity shows that exercise may also improve neurochemical functioning in the following ways:

 • Enhanced metabolism, which can improve depression via the gut-brain axis